-The Parish of St. Andrew offers a period in which you can come together to learn more about our faith through the Rite of Christian Initiation for Adults.
-This method, (RCIA) is a formation process to prepare adults and persons who have reached the age of reason, to receive the Sacraments of Initiation: Baptism, Confirmation and Eucharist.
+The Parish of St. Andrew offers a period in which you can come together to learn more about our faith through the Order of Christian Initiation for Adults.
+This method, (OCIA) is a formation process to prepare adults and persons who have reached the age of reason, to receive the Sacraments of Initiation: Baptism, Confirmation and Eucharist.

 The OCIA is for: